saurav123anand/JavaImpNotesAndCode/designPatterns/src/notes.md

 # Iterator design pattern
 --> The iterator pattern provides a way to access the elements of an object without exposing

+# Adapter design pattern
+--> Adapter design pattern is one of the structural design pattern and its used so that two unrelated interfaces can
+    work together.
+The object that joins these unrelated interface is called an Adapter.